rschristopher/ischristtrue.com/src/ancient-views/index.md

 The consequences of secular activists have not empowered anyone but instead reduced God-given human rights to "privileges", things granted by the powers and principalities, the false gods of our worship.
 We've even come to believe these false gods can take those "privileges" away.
+Always remember, human rights are God-given and can never be taken away by demonic powers.